Specialist addictions therapist, Counsellor

 - Accredited Member of the Federation of Drug and Alcohol Professionals (FDAP)

-- Accredited advanced practitioner by Federation of Drug and Alcohol Professionals (FDAP)
+- Accredited advanced practitioner by the Federation of Drug and Alcohol Professionals (FDAP)

 Additional information about research, publications and interests: